kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/02 - Who “discovered” fire and can it be owned.md

 Maybe I’m just going insane — but if you ignore the fact that we couldn’t have developed enough to even come up with the idea of patents and copyrights, it’s still not going to get accepted.

+But that doesn’t mean it’s against law, I read through